 You may still be able to get the full relief if you can't move into your home immediately when you first buy it.
 For example if you can't sell your old home or you need to refurbish your new home.
 If you move in within 12 months you'll still get the full relief.
-This may be extended to two years in exceptional circumstances.
+This may be extended to 2 years in exceptional circumstances.

 You'll still get the full relief if you couldn't live in your home because you were employed and either: